ChrisDuffley/stationPlaylist/readme.md

 ## SPL touch mode

 If you are using Studio on a touchscreen computer with NVDA installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 25.11/25.06.9-LTS

+* Initial support for Remote Studio.
+Although the interface resembles Studio, not all commands and features are available.
+* While in cart explorer from Remote Studio, NVDA will announce cart name and its type such as local or Studio cart.

 ## Version 25.10/25.06.8-LTS